 Table to content

-- Can student loan debt threaten your social security payments?
+- How student loan debt affects social security payments

 - Social security garnishment limit

-Can student loan debt threaten your social security payments?
+How student loan debt affects social security payments

 But there is a limit on the student loan on how much amount can be garnished.
 Also, the retirees who depend on social security income, garnishment could make them financially unsafe.